Tax & Sewer Bills

 Tax and sewer bills are the responsibility of the property owner.
-Tax bills will not be mailed to mortgage companies; property owners should forward the bill to their mortgage company if their taxes are escrowed.
+Tax bills will not be mailed to mortgage companies; property owners should forward the Tax portion of the bill to their mortgage company if their taxes are escrowed.
+Mortgage companies will not pay sewer bills so do not mail the sewer portion to them.

 For online payments, navigate to our online payment web page www.towamencin.org/onlinepayments.html for more information.